-The Bloomberg Terminal is a dedicated computer that offers access to the Bloomberg Professional service, and is located in the Commerce Research Library (HCHB Room 1984).
-DOC staff are welcome to use the terminal on a first-come, first-serve basis.
+The Bloomberg Terminal is a dedicated computer that offers access to the Bloomberg Professional service, Bloomberg Government (BGOV), and Bloomberg Law (BLAW) and is located in the Commerce Research Library (HCHB Room 1984).

 Use the steps below to setup news alerts on the Bloomberg terminal and have them forwarded to your .gov email address: